slatedocs/slate/source/includes/_resourcedefns.md

 ### POST Action "Reset"

-Resets the computer system using one of the methods below:
+Resets the computer system using one of the ResetType methods.

 Parameters: